dzlatic/CatalogApp/README.md

 # Project: Item Catalog @ Udacity Full Stack Nanodegree
 # "Catalog App" web application

 This project is a web application "Catalog App" in Flask that provides a general purpose catalog of items.
 Users can review catalog items without signing in.
-Users can also add new items, as well as edit and delete the items they have created upon signin in using Google OAuth.
+Users can also add new items, as well as edit and delete the items they have created upon sign-in in using Google OAuth.

 Catalog is organized per categories of items.
 Before accessing data about items, users select the category.
 Categories are under control of web administrator only, so users cannot create, delete or change categories using "Catalog App" web application.

+To load new categories, or to initialize database, authorized user can edit and run teh file  /var/www/CatalogApp/CatalogApp/load_categories.py.

-Besides real categories, users also have on their disposal two helper cathegories:
+Besides real categories, web users also have on their disposal two helper
+categories:

 "Latest Items" showing the last 10 items created in the application by all users, and

 "My Items" showing the list of items currently logged in user owns.